 In typical Dubai style, the ground was only broken a few years ago and already they are touting an October 2016 launch date.
 In fact, the first of 15,000 Lego models which will use an estimated 60 million Lego bricks has just been shipped into place during February.

 The 230,000 brick Red Dragon will be part of the Kingdoms area of Legoland and will breathe smoke from his nostrils before families board the Dragon Roller Coaster which will be one of the 40 interactive rides and shows available.

 What you can expect from Legoland Dubai?

-I had the opportunity to ask Legoland Dubai General Manager Siegfried Boerst about how the theme park will cope with the weather extremes we experience in the UAE (summer day time temperatures can reach 50 degrees)
+We had the opportunity to ask Legoland Dubai General Manager Siegfried Boerst about how the theme park will cope with the weather extremes we experience in the UAE (summer day time temperatures can reach 50 degrees celcius)

 “LEGOLAND Dubai has a great mix of indoor and outdoor attractions, with more indoor features than any other LEGOLAND Park in the world, which will make it perfect for year-round visitation.